Raja-Apoorva/Raja-Apoorva/README.md

-## Hi there 👋
+## Hi👋, I'm Apoorva

-Trying to make healthcare data a little more useful with AI.
+Spending my time trying to make healthcare data a little more useful with AI.